At least 63 dead as blaze engulfs five-storey building in Johannesburg

 According to South Africa’s public broadcaster SABC, emergency services were swiftly mobilised, with firefighters currently engaged in efforts to extinguish the raging blaze.

-More than 40 others have been injured in the fire in the city’s central business district.
+More than 40 others have been injured in the fire in Marshalltown.

 Videos captured at the scene showed huge flames consuming the lower level of the building.